abey79/vpype/README.md

 ## What _vpype_ is?

-_vpype_ is the Swiss-Army-knife command-line tool for processing or producing plotter-ready vector graphics.
+_vpype_ is the Swiss-Army-knife command-line tool for plotter vector graphics.
 Its typical uses includes:
  - laying out existing vector files with precise control on position, scale and page format;
  - optimizing existing SVG files for faster and cleaner plots;